-Rep. Gary Worthen (R-Storm Lake) chairs the budget subcommittee that covers the courts.
+Rep. Gary Worthan (R-Storm Lake) chairs the budget subcommittee that covers the courts.

 He says the judicial branch is struggling.

 “Crisis?
 No. Tipping point?
-I think we’re awful close,” Worthen said.
+I think we’re awful close,” Worthan said.

-"Over the last eight years, we've kind of pushed down with a 2-by-12 evenly over everybody," Worthen said.
+"Over the last eight years, we've kind of pushed down with a 2-by-12 evenly over everybody," Worthan said.
 “We need to set priorities.”

 In addition to the 11 vacant district court judgeships, and 11 more district court judges are planning to retire.